-Hurricane Florence Forces Officials to Issue Evacuation Warnings for More Than 1 Million
+Hurricane Florence Forces Officials To Issue Evacuation Warnings For More Than 1 Million

 “Once you leave, (it will be) hard to get back in to check on damage,” Terman told CNN Tuesday on why to this point he has decided to ignore the warnings, adding that his home is 20 feet above sea level.
 “My home is all my wife and I have, materially speaking, a lifetime of stuff.”

-Chris and Nicole Roland, who are on North Myrtle Beach, South Carolina on vacation from Ohio, said they were trying to wait as long as they could before evacuating, CBS News reported.
+Chris and Nicole Roland, who are on North Myrtle Beach, South Carolina, on vacation from Ohio, said they were trying to wait as long as they could before evacuating, CBS News reported.

 “It’s been really nice,” Nicole Roland said, per CBS News.
 “Also, a little creepy.
 You feel like you should have already left.”

 Duke Energy warned that those who do not evacuate could be left in perilous situations, according to AccuWeather.
-The energy company stated Wednesday that they expect from one to three million people to lose power during the hurricane, but will have a staff of 20,000 on board in an attempt to get them back on, per AccuWeather.
+The energy company stated Wednesday that they expect from 1 to 3 million people to lose power during the hurricane, but will have a staff of 20,000 on board in an attempt to get them back on, per AccuWeather.